mozilla/mozdef-event-framework/docs/source/usage/deployment.rst

      4. Now, also pull the empty Github repository created earlier in section :ref:`Getting Started` to another local directory.
 Add/move all the cloned framework code to this repository, `except "config" directory`.
 Make changes to the code if desired, commit all changes, then push.

       .. note:: You could also move everything to this repository (including the config directory), but add "config/" to the `.gitignore` file in order to avoid having multiple config directories tracked by source control.

+                Also make sure to not override the ``.git`` directory while moving the framework code from Github to your newly created custom repositories.

      5. Go to “Services -> CloudFormation” on the AWS Console.
      6. On top right, click “Create stack (with new resources)”